-I am an Assistant Professor in the School of Public Service at DePaul University.
+I am an Assistant Professor in the Department of Political Science at Loyola University Chicago.
 My research focuses on the social roots of political engagement and public opinion, with a specific focus on how inequality structures democratic life in the United States.
-My other interests include experimental methods, program evaluation, voter turnout, and education policy.
+My other interests include experimental methods, program evaluation, children's political development, education policy, and voter turnout.